 Day 2 (B, L, D)

-We will start our birding in the country by early morning visiting to the grasslands that run alongside the perimeter of the huge Tonle Sap in search of Bengal Florican.
-Large numbers of wintering migrants make these grasslands their home, especially large numbers of Eastern Marsh and Pied Harriers, we could even come across some water-birds including Sarus Crane, Lesser Adjutant and Painted Stork.
+We will start our birding in the country by early morning visiting the grasslands that run alongside the perimeter of the huge Tonle Sap in search of Bengal Florican.
+Large numbers of wintering migrants make these grasslands their home, especially large numbers of Eastern Marsh and Pied Harriers, we could even come across some water-birds including Sarus Crane, Lesser Adjutant, and Painted Stork.
 Mid-morning will see us heading north into the remote Preah Vihear province.
 This province is home to some of the rarest species in south-east Asia.
 The landscape is dominated by open, dry savannah interspersed with extensive tracts of deciduous forest along the waterways.
 We shall arrive into our comfortable guesthouse in the mid-afternoon in time for some late afternoon birding.